igawoz/List-Shopping/README.md

-# Shopping List App win React
+# Shopping List App in React

+List app with some basic and useful features